adaji025/HNG7/README.md

 # HNG7
-of of the first assign of the HNG7.0 internship
+this is one  the first assignment of my HNG7.0 internship and am looking forward to many more successfull time during the span of the internship